-The freemium model has a daily time limit, coming in at 14 hours for me.
+The freemium model has a daily time limit, working out to 30 minutes per hour.
 That’s enough for a serious session, but the Hola app does like to prompt the user towards the paid service whenever it can.

 Premium users get the benefit of not having their data sapped, as well as being able to use the service with no limitations in terms of time.
-(They also won’t be used as nodes on the P2P network, and there are no logs.)
+(They also won’t be used as nodes on the P2P network, and there are no logs to worry about.)

 The paid plans are split into a number of different contracts, depending on how long you’re willing to commit to.
 With one month priced at $14.99, that puts it directly in competition with some of the biggest names in the sector, such as Surfshark.